DIGITAL MARKETING

 Should choose the influencers you work with to help you reach your target audience and work toward your goals.
 Further, what you can offer in incentive will affect what type of influencer you can collaborate with, so it’s critical to have these points established from the start.

-Where to find Influencers
+Where to Find Influencers for Marketing

 Before we talk about how to spot fake influencers, we need to cover where to find influencers in the first place.
 There are three primary options available, each with its pros and cons.